 - Requests for deck logs held by the National Archives and Records Administration (NARA) should be directed to the appropriate NARA office.

 - For deck logs held by NHHC, the Archives Branch can provide limited reference assistance for official government researchers and VA officials.
-Researchers may request copies of deck logs using the following procedures, which differ for individual requestors and VA officials.
+Researchers may request copies of deck logs using the following procedures, which differ for individual requestors and government officials.

 Requests for Deck Log Copies from Individuals

 Requests for deck logs by members of the general public must be submitted under the Freedom of Information Act (FOIA).
 When submitting a FOIA request for deck logs, we ask that you be as specific as possible; please include the name of the ship and the specific date for the deck logs that you are requesting.
 Please note you may be charged a fee based on the number of pages duplicated and the time it takes to search the records.
 Deck logs can run upwards of 400 pages per month, and it can take as much as five hours to review and determine if a single month of deck logs is releasable to the public.
 If you are unsure of the specific date(s), we recommend requesting the ship’s Command Operations Report.
-Command Operation Reports can often assist in narrowing down the date that an incident occurred.
+Command Operations Reports can often assist in narrowing down the date that an incident occurred.